PRADHAP2005/Weather_data-Milestone-1-/README.md

 Project Title

-Weather Data Cleaning and Preprocessing using Python & Pandas
+Weather Data Collection and Preprocessing using Python & Pandas

 *Project Description

-This project focuses on cleaning, preprocessing, and analyzing a structured weather dataset using Python.
+This project focuses on colecting, preprocessing, and analyzing a structured weather dataset using Python.
 The dataset contains weather-related parameters such as temperature, humidity, pressure, wind speed, rainfall, UV index, and visibility collected for multiple cities.

-The goal of this project is to:
+*The goal of this project is to:

 Load raw weather data from CSV files